Capital Gains Tax Calculator - Work Out Your Gain

 For the 2024/2025 tax year, individuals will need to report of assets disposed before and after this date to correctly calculate the different tax rates.
 For simplicity with our calculator, we have added the 2025/2026 rates but will alter this to reflect disposals before and after these dates shortly.

-What is CGT Tax Calculator?
+What is a Capital Gains Tax Calculator?

 Step 1: Select the Asset Type